johnson82nguyen/BattleShip/README.md

 # BattleShip
-One of my school projects.
-Battleship game played through terminal.
+One of my school projects I did at the University Of Minnesota Twin-Cities Battleship game played through terminal.
 The code is written in Java

 If you want to play this Java BattleShip game you can do the following.